What is an OSA?

 Specific tests

-- Compulsory for enrolment in teaching degree programmes in Baden-Württemberg
+- Required for enrolment in teacher education programmes in Baden-Württemberg

-- Includes lots of additional information on the teaching profession
+- Includes a wealth of additional information about the teaching profession

-→ Great if you’re toying with the idea of enrolling in a teaching degree programme
+→ Great if you’re considering enrolling in a teacher education programme

-- List of German-language online study-choice assistants (OSAs) in Germany, Austria, and Switzerland
+- List of German-language online study-choice assistants (OSAs) covering Germany, Austria, and Switzerland

 - Mostly subject and location specific